digitalcredentials/verifier-plus/README.md

  We've set the configuation values in the 'environment' sections of the compose file, but you can also use a .env file, like the .env.example we provide.
 The .env file may be more secure.

+> [!TIP]
+> If, when deploying to a different architecture, you get errors that seem related to tailwind, it may be that you need to include specific builds of the [lightningcss](https://lightningcss.dev) library, which [tailwind](https://tailwindcss.com) uses under the hood.
+The error should tell you which specific build is needed.
+You can then find the right package in npm and install it as an optionalDependency as we've already done for the linux build we needed for our AWS deployment: `npm i lightningcss-linux-x64-musl --save-optional`.
+You'll see in the optionalDependencies section of [package.json](./package.json) that we've also installed another build for an M4 Mac, `lightningcss-linux-arm64-musl`.

 ## Verifiable Presentation Request Exchange

  VerifierPlus provides an option on the landing page to request credentials from the Learner Credential Wallet.